Vincent van Gogh’s Nuenen is documented in charming fashion at the Vincentre

 Who is this ‘Vincent’ and where is Nuenen?

 We are exploring the life of THE Vincent.
 That’s Vincent van Gogh.
 Yes, he of the Potato Eaters and Starry, Starry Night fame.
-Nuenen, a beautiful small town in the region of Brabant in The Netherlands, is very much connected to his story and there is so much here that Vincent would still recognise.
+Nuenen, a beautiful small town in the region of Brabant in The Netherlands, is very much connected to his story.
+There is so much here that Vincent would still recognise.
 Yes, the trees are bigger, but one can still walk in the footsteps of this celebrated artist.

 In 1882 van Gogh’s father became a pastor in Nuenen and the family lived at the vicarage there.
 One can still see the building although it’s the private residence of the present pastor.
 Vincent van Gogh moved there to live with his parents in 1883 and remained in Nuenen until 1885.